open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-vagrant.md

 Normally we use Terminal to interact with Vagrant CLI.

-## Stay at the Right Directory
+## Stay in the Right Directory

-A lot of Vagrant commands require us to specify a target machine or run from a directory with target machine's Vagrantfile, otherwise you might encounter error like "A Vagrant environment or target machine is required."
-Please go to the directory that contains our Vagrantfile:
+A lot of Vagrant commands require us to specify a target machine.
+We can also run those commands from a directory with the target machine’s Vagrant File.
+Otherwise, you may encounter an error like "A Vagrant environment or target machine is required."
+Please go to the directory that contains our Vagrant file:

-- Windows user: `cd C:\Users\YOUR_USERNAME\Desktop\OLE\planet`
+- Windows users should: `cd C:\Users\YOUR_USERNAME\Desktop\OLE\planet`
-- macOS or Linux  user: `cd` to where you `git clone` the `planet` repository in Step 1 - Planet Installation
+- macOS or Linux  users should: `cd` into the location where they ran `git clone` to copy the `planet` repository back in Step 1 - Planet Installation

 ## Global Status